Jira automation triggers

 Alert updated

 The rule is run when an alert’s priority, summary, or description is updated.
-For example, create an incident of P3 priority in a service project when an alert’s priority changes to P1.
+For example, create an incident of P3 priority in a service space when an alert’s priority changes to P1.

 Alert status changed